inkloud/gnurun-wms-panel/README.md

 # GnuRun WMS Panel

 GnuRun WMS Panel is a React + TypeScript admin interface for warehouse operations built on Vite and Bootstrap.
+The application code now lives in the `frontend/` directory so the repository root only carries orchestration files like `docker-compose.yaml`.

+## Project Structure

+-   `frontend/` – Vite + React source, tooling, and Dockerfile
+-   `docker-compose.yaml` – Compose definition for the Vite dev server

 ## Development

+From inside the `frontend/` directory:

 -   Install dependencies with `npm install`
 -   Start the development server with `npm run dev`